-On the back of this assessment, in 1981 the Victorian Ministry for Housing agreed to establish a rental housing co-operative program where government owned and funded the housing co-operatives.
+On the back of this assessment, in 1981 the Victorian Ministry for Housing agreed to establish a rental housing co-operative programme where government owned and funded the housing co-operatives.
 The day-to-day management was the responsibility of the tenant members6.
 During the 1980s, eight of these co-operatives were created.

 The co-operative housing model evolved and in 1985 four Common Equity Rental Co-operatives (CERCs) were established: Keilor, Broadmeadows, Geelong West and Werribee.
 A not-for-profit finance company, Common Equity Housing Finance (CEHF), was established to administer the funding and manage the accounts for each of the CERCs.
 Each CERC was entitled to become a shareholder in the CEHF, and were responsible for managing their own properties.